StarunneR/CloudPool-page/source/_posts/listen/Avicii_-_Avici_(01).md

         {
         name: 'What Would I Change It To',
         artist: 'Avicii',
         url: '05 What Would I Change It To (feat.
-AlunaGeorge)..m4a',
+AlunaGeorge).m4a',
         cover: 'Cover.jpg',
         lrc: '05 What Would I Change It To (feat.
-AlunaGeorge)..lrc', },
+AlunaGeorge).lrc', },
         {
         name: 'So Much Better',